theraulpareja/branch-protector/README.md

 There are several ways to run branch-protector, some of them are:

-* flask standalone
+* flask standalone application
 * docker

 ### First set up the webhook in your GitHub organization

 **IMPORTANT: In all cases** you will need to:
-* Create a webhook in your GitHub organization, you will need an admin or owner permissions and go to https://github.com/organizations/<ORGANIZATION>/settings/hooks
+* Create a webhook in your GitHub organization, you will need an admin or owner permissions https://github.com/organizations/<ORGANIZATION>/settings/hooks
+* Click radio button `Let me select individual events.` and select **ONLY** `Repositories` check box.
+* **IMPORTANT:** Select Content type `application/json`
+* Select `Active` check box and push `Add Webhook`
-* You will need to **expose the flask app with a public IP and a exposed port** and configure properly the file branch-protector/app-branch-protector/.flaskenv to expose the `Payload URL`
+* You will need to **expose the flask app with a public IP and a exposed port** check config file branch-protector/app-branch-protector/.flaskenv to match the exposed port and IP or DNS for the `Payload URL`.

 ### branch-protector as a flask standalone app